 After playing Alternate Strat in West End’s Bat Out of Hell, Jordan Luke Gage took over the lead role permanently until the show closed earlier this year.
 This Saturday, Jordan will be performing as part of MT Fest UK’s Night Cap events and is working on his upcoming production of new musical & Juliet playing the role of Romeo when it opens in Manchester ahead of a London West End transfer.
 Jordan took time out of his busy schedule to talk about playing the lead role of Strat, making his West End debut in Bat Out of Hell and his career plans for the next few months.

-How was it making your West End debut in Bat Out of Hell?
+How was it making your West End debut in Bat Out of Hell at the Dominion Theatre?

 It honestly exceeded anything I could ever have imagined.
 I felt connected with the show as soon as I read the script and heard the soundtrack for my first audition.
 To be making my West End debut in such an effervescent show with music from my favourite era felt like a dream come true.